ArtPoon/slides/markdown/mimm4750g-phylogeo.md

 * The number of migration rate parameters can be reduced by adding a probability that any of the rates is zero.
   * *i.e.*, what is the smallest number of non-zero migration rates that can explain the data?
+  * Similar to adding an invariant site class for handling rate variation.
-* This method (Bayesian stochastic search variable selection, Lemey *et al.*, 2009) makes it feasible to reconstruct the ancestral location among a large number of sites!
+* This method (stochastic search variable selection, SSVS) makes it feasible to reconstruct the ancestral location among a large number of sites!
+  * First applied to phylogeography by Lemey *et al.*, 2009.

 <small><small>
 Lemey <i>et al.</i> (2009) Bayesian Phylogeography Finds Its Roots.
 PLOS Comput Biol 5(9): <a href="https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000520">e1000520</a>.